-When we continue to point out the (obvious) and singularly focused detriments to babies born to drug-addicted mothers, we fuel an already existing dichotomy that pits women against their fetuses.
+When we continue to point out the (obvious) and singularly focused detriments to babies born to drug-addicted parents, we fuel an already existing dichotomy that pits pregnant people against their fetuses.

 As though, when pregnant, it’s some kind of “us vs. them” situation where each battles for their own individual rights and survival.